altdesktop/i3ipc-glib/README.md

 print('Got outputs:')
 print(outputs)

+# Send a command to be executed synchronously
+ipc.command('focus left')

 # Define a callback to be called when you switch workspaces.
 def on_workspace(conn, data):
     #The first parameter is the connection to the ipc and the second is the